PayPal Invoicing gives merchants a simple way to send professional, customized invoices and gives customers a secure and easy way to pay.

-Merchants, developers, and marketplaces can use PayPal's Invoicing UI or REST API to create and manage invoices and invoice templates.
+Merchants, developers, and partners can use PayPal's Invoicing UI or REST API to create and manage invoices and invoice templates.
 The UI is available on the PayPal site or through the PayPal business mobile app.

 You pay nothing to send and manage PayPal invoices.
 You pay PayPal's standard processing fee only when you get paid.

 Merchants can use the Invoicing API to create and send invoices with data that they already have in their order management system:

 - The merchant sends a draft invoice and PayPal emails the customer an invoice link.
 Optionally, merchants can share the invoice link in an email that they send to their customers.